rafael-santiago/helios/src/include/doc/toolsets/gcc/README.md

 Also it is possible to specify the output directory for the binary using the option "--bin-output-dir=<path>".

+If you want to instrument your build artifact for coverage use "--coverage" option it will activate the compile model "debug".

 The toolset used to link static/shared libraries is named "gcc-c-lib" for C language and "gcc-cc-lib" for C++ language...
 And it is located under "toolsets/gcc/gcc-lib.hsl".